-As a student at The University of Texas at Austin, you’ve decided you want to live on West Campus.
+As an undergraduate student at The University of Texas at Austin, you’ve probably decided you want to live in West Campus.
 The experience of living in one of the state’s most iconic college neighborhoods can’t be beat.
 Living off-campus is proving to be significantly cheaper than living in the dorms; plus, it’s a great way to gain independence as a young adult.

 And the good news is: West Campus has literally thousands of housing options to choose from.
 But, if it’s your first time renting, the whole process can seem overwhelming.
 There are so many details: rent prices, proximity to campus, roommates, amenities…the list goes on!
 This is where Housing Scout can help.
 Once you’ve narrowed down your options, the savvy, friendly agents at Housing Scout can help you find the perfect new digs!
 Here are a few things to consider:

 Although West Campus living is not cheap, there are definitely still good deals to be found.
 Some (2021) rentals on West Campus start as low as $469/month for a shared bedroom and $649/month for a private bedroom.
 One-bedroom apartments start at $999/month.
 It’s all a matter of what fits within your budget and still suits your needs as a student!

 There’s no doubt, living with a roommate(s) can save you money on rent and utilities.
 But proceed with caution: you don’t want to room with just anyone.
 If you don’t already have an idea who you’ll live with, some apartment complexes provide roommate matching services to help you find people with similar study habits, social interests, etc…and the ability to pay their share of the expenses.